 This may seem harsh, but it is the reality when such a situation arises.
 If you want to prevent this problem, make sure to carry higher liability limits.
 If Joe’s policy, in the aforementioned scenario, had $250,000 of coverage then Sally’s attorney is never going to think about Joe’s assets.
 There is no reason to if there is enough insurance to cover Sally’s damages.

-Disclaimer: Personal injury attorneys focus on the injury to your person.
+Disclaimer: Our Hagerstown and Frederick personal injury attorneys focus on the injury to your person.
 This means we will negotiate the value of your vehicle with the insurance company, but it is a very small part of what we do, and therefore these posts will not discuss comp/collision coverage for your vehicle.